 - Take a stand on something people have different opinions about and share how your company arrived at that stance.

-In all likelihood, your blog contains (or will contain) certain elements of more than one of the 10 types profiled in this post—and that’s usually the case.
+The best type of blog is the one that you can create content for and keep up to date on a regular basis.
+In all likelihood, your blog contains (or will contain) certain elements of more than one of the 10 types profiled in this post.

 While OkDork.com is a great Guest Host example, it’s also a good Homer example.
 There’s probably a bit of Crash-Test Dummy, Tell-All, and Rogue in there as well.